What is The John Birch Society?

 Is The John Birch Society a Christian organization?

 The John Birch Society does not subscribe to any particular faith or denomination.
-Its membership has included individuals of such diverse religious backgrounds as Baptists, Methodists, Lutherans, Presbyterians, Catholics, Mormons (LDS), Jews, and more.
+Its membership has included individuals of such diverse religious backgrounds as Baptists, Methodists, Lutherans, Presbyterians, Catholics, Latter-day Saints (Mormon), Jews, and more.

 Robert Welch put it this way in The John Birch Resolutions (December, 1970):